-- (a) Meeting shall be held not less than four (4) times a year. - (b) Meetings should be organised so that attendance is maximised.
+- 4.1 Frequency of meetings and attendance - (a) Meeting shall be held not less than four (4) times a year. - (b) Meetings should be organised so that attendance is maximised.

 - (c) A meeting may be called, at any other time, by the Chairman of the Audit & Risk Management Committee or any member of the Audit & Risk Management Committee.
 The Chief Financial Officer, internal auditors and a representative of the external auditors shall normally be invited to attend the meeting.
 Other members of the Board may attend the meeting upon the invitation of the Audit & Risk Management Committee. - (d) The Audit & Risk Management Committee should meet with the external auditors without any executive Board members present at least once a year.